-Let me preface by telling you that I hope you never receive this type of evaluation report, or have to write one for one of your subordinates.
-But, if you plan on making a career out of the Army, there’s a good chance that one of these two situations might happen to you at some time or another.
-If either of these two events happen, it is in your best interest to EDUCATE yourself about the regulations and procedures concerning a Relief for Cause.
+Let me preface by telling you that I hope you never receive this type of evaluation report, or have to write one for one of your subordinate officers.
+But, if you plan on making a career out of the Army, there’s a small chance one of these two situations might happen to you at some point.
+If either of these two events happen, it is in your best interest to EDUCATE yourself about the regulations and procedures concerning a Relief for Cause OER.

 What is Relief for Cause?

 According to AR 623-3, a “Relief for Cause” is defined as an early release of an officer from a specific duty or assignment directed by superior authority and based on a decision that the officer has failed in his or her performance of duty.”
 In layman’s terms, it’s the process of formally getting fired from your job.

 Please note that this isn’t very common in the Army.
 Normally, you get a few “chances” to correct your behavior or performance.
 Or, you get a “less than stellar” evaluation report.
 During my 15-years of service, I only knew one person that received a “Relief for Cause” OER.
 And I met plenty of people who weren’t very good at their job or they got “informally” fired by being moved to a new duty position ahead of schedule.

 In most cases, a Relief for Cause happens when a rater loses confidence in a subordinate’s ability to successfully perform their job due to misconduct, poor judgment, the subordinate’s inability to complete assigned duties, or for similar reasons.
 When this happens, the rater has the authority to formally relieve the subordinate officer.

 Several examples might include: